 To complete this exercise you will need to modify the wserver.c file included in the zip archive.
-Do not modify any of the other files in the archive, and make only the minimum number of changes required.
+You do not need to change any of the other files in the archive, and should make only the minimum number of changes required.
 Ensure any modifications you make to the wserver.c file match the code style of the surrounding code.

-Your modified wserver.c file must compile cleanly, without any warnings or errors, using the provided Makefile, and run on the Linux machines in the labs.
+Your modified wserver.c file should compile cleanly, without any warnings or errors, using the provided Makefile, and run on the Linux machines in the labs.